Single Sign On FAQ

 What can you do to prepare for this?

 Can I have Employees access the AdvocateHub via SSO but Customers access using the traditional method?
-[SAML Only]

-No, anybody who has an account setup in the platform you are utilizing SSO in will be able to access the AdvocateHub.
+Using SAML, no, anybody who has an account setup in the platform you are utilizing SSO in will be able to access the AdvocateHub.
 This is a case of all or nothing.
 If you want to use SSO then everybody has to login using it.
 So for example if you have employees who have accounts in your portal they can login through SSO, but if you have customers who don't have an account in your portal they have no way to login when SSO is enabled in your AdvocateHub